Joanna Cargill: Allied with the Inhumans

-Following the release of the Terrigen Mist clouds on Earth and their threat to Mutants, Frenzy chose to ally herself with Crystal and her team of Inhumans.
-Working as a covert agent of the Inhumans she helped to save countless Mutants in danger of the Terrigen Clouds.
+Following the release of the Terrigen Mist clouds on Earth and their threat to mutants, Frenzy chose to ally herself with Crystal and her team of Inhumans.
+Working as a covert agent of the Inhumans she helped to save countless mutants in danger of being killed by the Terrigen Clouds.

-Dawn of X
+Dawn and Fall of X

 In the new status quo for mutants post House of X and Powers of X, Professor X and Magneto invite all mutants to live on Krakoa and welcome even former enemies into their fold.
 Frenzy is seen amongst the crowd of villainous mutants that arrive on Krakoa via portal.

 Some time later, she joins the newly reinstated S.W.O.R.D. satellite (post X of Swords) as Intergalactic Ambassador.

+Frenzy was included in the third annual vote to join the X-Men.
+In a twist, all options were added into a new incarnation of the X-Men, only to be killed by Nimrod at the Hellfire Gala.
+The team (consisting of Dazzler, Jubilee, Prodigy and Cannonball) are resurrected and guided in a hunt for a version of Moira X in the Moira Engine.

 Powers and abilities

 Frenzy is a mutant who possesses steel-hard skin that makes her resistant to most forms of conventional physical injury, as well as temperature extremes.
 She has been shown to merely shrug off being covered in flames and is also highly resistant to microwave radiation, though adamantium has been shown to puncture her skin after an encounter with X-23.
 Frenzy also possesses superhuman strength, approximately on par with Spider-Man.
-In later years she has been depicted as strong enough to battle characters like Rogue, and She-Hulk.
+In later appearances, she has been depicted as strong enough to battle characters like Rogue, and She-Hulk.